Be in the beard business for a while, and you notice a worrying trend; a lack of Asian men with full beards. I mean

 And then the inevitable thing happened.
 Men started wondering; “Could I buy minoxidil and apply some to my face to grow a beard?”.

 Fast forward some years and there are thousands of men who have used minoxidil on their beards and credit their magical beard gains to the daily use of minoxidil.

-Sometime after Minoxidil got so popular in “underground beard circles” researchers from Thailand decided to test it in a clinical environment.
+Sometime after Minoxidil got so popular in “underground beard circles” researchers from Thailand decided to test it in a clinical environment4.